Children’s Division

 Ballet Fundamentals – for age 7 (by Sep 1st)

-Student Division
+Lower Division

 As students progress, they start to attend more classes each week and build on what they have learned in previous classes.
 If you are new to ballet and are 8 or older, please call the school to determine which class you should start in.
 There is a prerequisite for Level 3 and above of the previous level or the equivalent.
 If you are new to our school, please call to arrange a placement class.